 Take your camera and see if you can snap a photo of the grazing herds of highland cattle, or maybe a striking Konik pony, both of which were introduced to the landscape to aid conservation and increase the diversity of wildlife in the area.

 It may sound a little farfetched, but construction on Castle Howard actually took over 100 years to complete.
 Since then, eight generations of the Howard Family have occupied the castle, each adding their own personal touches.

 Outside, you’ll find 1,000 acres of parkland – including woodland, lakes, fountains and ornate temples.
 Little ones will also love Skelf Island – a treetop adventure of, slides and rope bridges suspended above the Great Lake.

 Castle Howard’s gardens are now open daily.
-The house is only open on Fridays and Saturdays.
 Entry must be pre-booked on their website.

 Home to over 35,000 animals from every corner of the earth, Chester Zoo is one of the most prestigious wildlife parks in the UK – so much so, it even featured on Channel 4’s documentary The Secret Life of the Zoo.
 The herd of Asian elephants (with their playful babies) are a big crowd-pleaser, as well as the gorgeous Sumatran orang-utans and sloths.